Which supermarkets have food delivery slots available this week?

-With Easter weekend now behind us, we're continuing to monitor the number of food delivery slots in the UK throughout April.
-Demand remains extremely high, but supermarkets are doing their very best to adapt.
+The government has extended lockdown measures for at least three more weeks, which means demand for food delivery slots will remain extremely high.
+The good news is that we have seen some free slots appearing throughout April, and we'll do our very best to keep you informed of where and when more delivery slots become available.

-Tesco has increased its online delivery slots by 20 per cent in the last two weeks, adding 145,000 new slots.
+To cope with demand, Tesco has increased its online delivery slots by 20 per cent in the last few weeks, adding 145,000 new slots.
 That takes its total to 780,000, with "thousands more becoming available every day," said Tesco CEO Dave Lewis.
+It seems to be paying off, too, as we've seen an improvement in the amount of slots Tesco has available recently.

 In a similar response, Asda has increased its capacity, adding 300,000 food delivery slots for a total of 700,000.
-Meanwhile, Sainsbury's has almost doubled its grocery delivery and click-and-collect slots, boosting its total from 370,000 to 600,000. "[We] will continue to add more capacity over the coming weeks," said Sainsbury's chief executive Mike Coupe.
+Meanwhile, Sainsbury's has almost doubled its grocery delivery and click-and-collect slots, boosting its total from 370,000 to 600,000.
+Waitrose has also followed suit adding 10,000 new slots and 5,0000 rapid delivery slots.

 Online supermarket Ocado, Co-Op and Iceland also claim to be making new food delivery slots available throughout the day as well.
 Morrisons has increased its limit of three items per customers to four, so that customers can continue to donate to food banks, and has introduced Morrisons Food Boxes where you can select a variety of boxes that include essentials to ready meals.

-Note: Update (20/04/20): Despite increasing its online capacity to provide an extra 300,000 delivery slots, we're still not seeing any Asda home delivery or click & collect slots during our research.
-Update (20/04/20): If you're not on the priority access list, no delivery slots are available at Ocado at the moment but the online supermarket hopes to have new slots available soon.